How to connect an identity provider

 samlresponse.invalid

 This error occurs if you entered an invalid login page URL, identity provider publisher, or verification certificate.
+It may also occur within 14 days before the verification certificate expires or after its expiration.
 Check the SSO settings in Yandex 360 for Business.

 unsupportable_domain